Welcome New Transfer Students!

 - Parents and guests of transfer students are invited to attend the Parent Orientation Program.
 Get answers to questions about University resources, opportunities, and what to expect the first year.

 - Have transcripts from other colleges, AP scores, and IB scores sent to U of M Admissions.

 - Upload your University ID card photo.
 Your University ID card is called your U Card.
 U Card Photo Upload allows you to upload the photo of your choice prior to orientation.
 Your card will be ready for you to pick up at orientation, saving you time.

 - Need a place to live?
 On-campus housing for transfer students is limited, and most transfer students live near campus in off-campus housing or commute.
 The UMTC housing website offers a variety of links to off-campus housing options.

 - Commuting to campus?
 Check out the UMTC Parking and Transportation Services website.

-- During on-campus orientation you will:
+- During remote orientation you will:

-- Meet with your departmental advisor.
+- Meet with a representative from your department.